Entitlement; The Past Is Never Dead and Buried (Tylenol Room)

 dimensions variable

 The installation is a meditation on loss and survival.
-For Vasher, patiently stringing countless individual pills together is akin to saying the Catholic rosary.
-This ritual is a prayer for redemption is held in balance with an irreverent commentary on our overly medicated culture, psychoanalysis, addiction, and the pill popper's burden.
+Patiently stringing countless individual pills together was a meditation or akin to saying the Catholic rosary.
+This ritual practice was a prayer for redemption, held in balance with an irreverent commentary on our overly medicated culture, psychoanalysis, addiction, and the pill popper's burden.
+The motivation for the installation came from a dream, after having gone through one loved one's suicide which was immediately followed by another's devastating attempt.

 Exhibition record: